Najwab/warmup-w11d04-rails-review/README.md

 ### Questions

-1. What is the role of a join table in a many-to-many relationship?
+1. What is the role of a join table in a many-to-many relationship? joining table is a table that sits between the two other tables of a many-to-many relationship.
+Its purpose is to store a record for each of the combinations of these other two tables.

-2. What two columns must be present in a join table?
+2. What two columns must be present in a join table? two id each id for the one table

 3. Given the example below, edit the code to define a has many :through relationship.

     ```ruby
     class Customer < ActiveRecord::Base
+     has_many :purchases
+     has_many :Products, through: :purchases
     end

     class Product < ActiveRecord::Base
+    has_many :purchases
+    has_many :Customers, through: :purchases
     end

     class Purchase < ActiveRecord::Base
+      belongs_to :customer
+      belongs_to :Product
     end
     ```

-4. Based on #3, give an example of associating two instances via the join model.
+4. Based on #3, give an example of associating two instances via the join model. customer_one = Customer.first
+Bag = customer_one.Product.new
+Bag.title = "Bag"

+Bag.save
+customer_one.Product

 ## Devise